cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 <figure>
   <img src="{{ site.baseurl }}/images/raptor.mp4" alt="terrible image of a dinosaur">
-  <figcaption>Still image from the animation of a realistic dinosaur</figcaption>
+  <figcaption>Video from the animation of a realistic dinosaur</figcaption>
 </figure>

+---
 ## Render as a gif
 ```python
 # Set output format for rendering